Church from Home

 As our nation and world deal with the coronavirus outbreak, The Presbyterian Church of Danville is committed to continuing to glorify God and express God's love in our community as a joyful fellowship of Christ's disciples.

 At this time, based on recommendations from the CDC, we can best serve our community by staying home.
 We have suspended all in-person gatherings at the church until further notice.
 We invite you to continue to worship with us from your home.

 Links to Resources:

 Read below for more information about church policies during this time.

 Church Office Hours

 You will be able to communicate with the church office by phone and email each day between 8:30 am and 3:00 pm Monday thru Friday.
-Note that Lacey will only be working from the church office between 8:30 am and noon and then will continue from home between 12:30 and 3:00 pm.
-If you need to come to church, please call Lacey in advance.
+If you need to come to the church, please call Nicole in advance.
 We strongly encourage you to stay home and communicate with the church through email and phone.

 Caring for our Members

 The Stephen Ministers and Deacons have organized a system for calling each household in our congregation, including regular visitors.
 If you have not heard from anyone, please let Lacey know at email@example.com.
 Information from the calls will allow us to stay in touch with each other during this pandemic and make sure that everyone has access to what they need.

 Caring for our Community